javascript-tutorial/en.javascript.info/1-js/07-object-oriented-programming/10-class-inheritance/article.md

 Maybe we can get it `[[Prototype]]` of `this`, as `this.__proto__.method`?
 Unfortunately, that won't work.

 Let's try to do it.
-Without classes, using plain objects for sheer simplicity.
+Without classes, using plain objects for the sake of simplicity.

 Here, `rabbit.eat()` should call `animal.eat()` method of the parent object: